udoprog/musli/crates/musli/help/derives.md

 #### `#[musli(name_all = "..")]`

-Allos for renaming every field in the variant.
-It can take any of the following values:
+Allows for renaming every field in a variant.
+It can take any of the following
+values:

-* `index` (default) - the index of the field will be used.
+* `"index"` - the index starting at `0` of the field will be used.
+This is the default for the [`Binary`] mode.
-* `name` - the literal name of the field will be used.
+* `"name"` - the literal name of the field will be used.
+This is the default for the [`Text`] mode.
-* `"PascalCase"` - the field will be converted to pascal case.
+* `"PascalCase"` - the literal name of the field will be converted to pascal case.
-* `"camelCase"` - the field will be converted to camel case.
+* `"camelCase"` - the literal name of the field will be converted to camel case.
-* `"snake_case"` - the field will be converted to snake case.
+* `"snake_case"` - the literal name of the field will be converted to snake case.
-* `"SCREAMING_SNAKE_CASE"` - the field will be converted to screaming snake case.
+* `"SCREAMING_SNAKE_CASE"` - the literal name of the field will be converted to screaming snake case.
-* `"kebab-case"` - the field will be converted to kebab case.
+* `"kebab-case"` - the literal name of the field will be converted to kebab case.
-* `"SCREAMING-KEBAB-CASE"` - the field will be converted to screaming kebab case.
+* `"SCREAMING-KEBAB-CASE"` - the literal name of the field will be converted to screaming kebab case.

 <br>